BHesseldieck/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  >> It is a decision website to analyze the preferences of Developers to certain frameworks / technologies

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  >> It is on one side entertaining but on the other one can see if one is interested in the current hot technologies or if one is
+  >> lagging behind the hot stuff

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  >> A simple tool to show you if you are interested in the hot web tech stacks of nowadays or if you are lagging behind

 ## Problem ##
   > Describe the problem your product solves.

+  >> self analysis of developers, also shows whats hot out there and might be of interest

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  >> simple binary decision making is straight forward and entertaining

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  >> 'awesome shit' - Guy Thomas

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  >> create a simple website that shows clickable options for every part of the Software (i.e. Backend, Frontend, DB etc.)

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  >> "Thanks to Tech Hot or Not I found out that I should try MongoDB instead of sticking to SQL everytime"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  >>